 This is a sweet Irish soda bread recipe.
 It has 3/4 cup granulated sugar, and is developed to use sugar.

 Sugar isn't only a sweetener.
 It also adds bulk and tenderizes the bread.
-You may be able to reduce the sugar a bit, to 1/2 cup (100 grams), but I can't promise results.
+You may be able to reduce the sugar a bit, to 1/2 cup (100 grams), but your results may not be as expected.

 For a savory version that only has a bit of sugar, that's even optional, please click the link above for the savory gf soda bread recipe.